zzhangjii/learning-library/ospa-library/github-ideas/README.md

 ## Library for GitHub OSPA Discussion
 ### Objectives
 * Agree to common method for creating OSPA Hands-On Lab documentation using GitHub.
-* Develop standard methodology for OSPA teams.
+* Begin to develop standard methodology for OSPA teams.
 * Determine best mechanism for document creation, edit, and deployment.

 ### Issues :warning: